 Chicken treats can provide additional, more flexible nutrition.

 Supplementing your flock with treats gives you the ability to tailor their diet based on what they need most.
 For example, most chicken-approved kitchen scraps can be a great treat for a flock.
-However, fresh fruits, vegetables and herbs have limited nutritional value because of their high-water content.
+However, fresh fruits, vegetables and herbs have limited nutritional value because of their high water content.

 These types of fresh food scraps can help keep a flock hydrated.
-Oftentimes, however, the water content dilutes most of the nutritional benefit.
+Oftentimes, however, the water content dilutes most of the nutritional benefits.
 Dried fruits and vegetables are more shelf stable than fresh, meaning they’re more nutrient-dense and provide a higher amount of nutrients, especially vitamins and minerals.

 Insects are highly beneficial and a poultry favorite, which is why they’re often included in treats!
 Birds are omnivores and love snacking on insects—those they catch in the coop and garden and the dried insects found on store shelves.

 When it comes to insect treats, safety and sustainability should be taken into consideration as well.
-For example, black solider fly larvae are more sustainable to grow than other insects.
+For example, black soldier fly larvae are more sustainable to grow than other insects.
 They have a mechanism in which enzymes are secreted to aid in the digestion and absorption of nutrients, allowing their growth cycle to be relatively shorter and more efficient.

 Another factor that affects the safety and nutrient value of these insects is how they are grown and processed.
-If the feed fed to black solider fly larvae contains heavy metals, this can lead to heavy metal accumulation in the larvae.
+If the feed fed to black soldier fly larvae contains heavy metals, this can lead to heavy metal accumulation in the larvae.
 Heavy metal poisoning affects the health of our chickens, and these minerals can also potentially contaminate their meat and eggs.

 Salmonella can also be a concern with dried insects.
 When salmonella was introduced during mealworm production, it resulted in contamination and remained within the larvae through processing, as shown in “Salmonella Typhimurium Level in Mealworms (Tenebrio molitor) after Exposure to Contaminated Substrate,” Jensen et al., Frontiers in Microbiology, 2020).
-Selecting insects grown in countries that have strict feed and treat safety regulations, such as the United States, help to ensure the insects are safe for our birds to eat.
+Selecting insects grown in countries that have strict feed and safety regulations, such as the United States, helps to ensure the insects are safe for our birds to eat.

 Read more: Ferment your chicken feed for numerous nutritional benefits!

-More Than Corn
+Best Treats for Chickens: More Than Corn

 Offering treats to poultry isn’t a novel idea.
 However, the variety of options for the type of treat is!